 Book other hotels here: Other Hotels

-As an aesthete, I was amazed at how people of Lucban can turn a simple house into a masterpiece.
+As an aesthete, I was amazed at how the people of Lucban can turn a simple house into a masterpiece.
 I think the time and effort they gave is truly remarkable.
 Well, my Pahiyas Festival experience is something that I will remember for a long time.

 Facebook: https://www.facebook.com/mackybenj/